 Sport Science & Medicine

 Covered athletes can use this insurance with a local provider, with costs of 10% co-pay in-network (Anthem BCBS), 30% co-pay out-of-network.
 There is no premium, unless covering a spouse or children, but athlete will receive a 1099 form to pay income tax on the value.
-There is no deductible expect for acute sport injuries, but acute sport injuries covered by USATF sport accident insurance or visits to St. Vincent or USOC National Medical Network (see USOC National Medical Network).
+There is no deductible expect for acute sport injuries, but acute sport injuries covered by USATF Group Accident Insurance or visits to St. Vincent or USOC National Medical Network (see below).
 When a claim is filed with EAHI, athletes must return the questionnaire in the mail that will be sent to them by Anthem BCBS or claim may be denied.
 Eligible athletes identified and notified on or before February 1 and athletes must enroll within 30 days.
-Questions about EAHI: contact Tyler Noble at Tyler.Noble@usatf.org or Viola Cruz at Viola.Cruz@usoc.org
+Questions about EAHI: contact Tyler Noble at Tyler.Noble@usatf.org or Viola Cruz at Viola.Cruz@usoc.org.

 Available at no cost to Tier/TPP/CVOTC resident athletes.
 Assists injured athletes by providing primary care or a second opinion at St. Vincent’s Indianapolis facility, and work with athletes’ primary care providers on a recovery plan.
 Approved athletes get full access to St. Vincent physicians, athletic trainers, and physical therapists, as well as necessary diagnostic services (MRI, X-ray, lab work, etc).
 Includes medical care, housing, flights, airport transportation, and meals for 72 hours.
 Athletes must obtain flights via USATF travel.
-Primary mechanism to request care is via intake form in the Teamworks app Athletes must also contact Tyler Noble at Tyler.Noble@usatf.org to request care.
+Primary mechanism to request care is via intake form in the Teamworks app.
+Athletes must also contact Tyler Noble at Tyler.Noble@usatf.org to request care.
 Non-Tier can utilize but must pay all costs out of pocket.

 Available at no cost to Tier/TPP/CVOTC resident athletes.
 Includes treatment with USOC partner medical groups at or near their training center sites in Colorado Springs (primary location), Chula Vista, Lake Placid, as well as other partner locations (Salt Lake City, Pittsburgh).
 Primary mechanism to request care is via intake form in the Teamworks app.
 Athletes must also contact Tyler Noble at Tyler.Noble@usatf.org to request care.

 This insurance coverage is FREE to all USATF members.
 Covers acute injuries that occur at competitions and regular practice.
 Coverage of up to $10,000 ($25,000 for athletes who are Tier, Development, Talent Protection Program and Chula Vista Olympic Training Center residents) with a $200 deductible and 20% co-pay on the first $5,000 of expenses.
 First medical expense for a covered injury must occur within 30 days of the injury and a claim must be filed within 90 days of the injury.
 Does not cover chronic injuries, only acute injuries.
 Athletes MUST be a USATF member at the time of the injury to be covered.
 More information.
 Renew USATF membership NOW for 2019.

 Tier I $2000 Tier II $1250 Tier III $1000 Tier IV $500 TPP $3000

 Access to basic rehabilitation services at US Olympic Training Centers (both Chula Vista and Colorado Springs).
 Athletes must be approved in advance for this short-term program.
 Initial process is endorsement by USATF.
 Contact Tyler Noble at Tyler.Noble@usatf.org.
 Athletes deemed qualified and endorsed by the USOC can receive cost-free housing and meals.

 Phone, email or in-person advising and counseling is available through USATF and USOC affiliated providers, with costs covered by USATF.
 Request care via Teamworks app or contact Tyler Noble at Tyler.Noble@usatf.org

-Questions or for more information, contact Tyler Noble, Sports Medicine Coordinator at Tyler.Noble@usatf.org or (317) 713-4684 or Dr. Robert Chapman, USATF Associate Director of Sports Science and Medicine, Robert.Chapman@usatf.org or (812) 856-2452.
+Questions or for more information, contact Tyler Noble, USATF Sports Medicine Coordinator at Tyler.Noble@usatf.org or (317) 713-4684 or Dr. Robert Chapman, USATF Associate Director of Sports Science and Medicine, Robert.Chapman@usatf.org or (812) 856-2452.